Where does the term ‘Stockholm syndrome’ come from?

 It also is not simply falling in love with one’s abuser.
 What may read as love, is actually a combination of other symptoms, and it’s quite rare.

-That it is a condition at all is debatable, with some researchers arguing that it does not exist as anything other than a cluster of symptoms related to trauma bonding, battered person syndrome, emotional abuse and learned helplessness, per Medical News Today.
+That Stockholm syndrome is a condition at all is debatable, with some researchers arguing that it does not exist as anything other than a cluster of symptoms related to trauma bonding, battered person syndrome, emotional abuse and learned helplessness, per Medical News Today.

 The symptoms include positive feelings toward the abuser, refusal to act against the abuser, negative feelings about the police or similar authorities and refusal to leave when presented with the opportunity.

-Note: Editor’s note: This article was originally published on January 28, 2023.